chonky-gator/gator-logic/README.md

   public void Construct(IHealth health, DifficultySettings difficulty) {
     // This safeguards when IsConstructed is true.
 It will throw an
-    // AlreadyConstructedException to avoid executing the code below this.ThrowIfAlreadyConstructed();
+    // AlreadyConstructedException to avoid executing the code below. this.ThrowIfAlreadyConstructed();

     // We can also detect errors early, like null values